yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![For a target platform of Azure SQL Managed Instance, a message that full-text search has changed, and the list of impacted objects are listed.](media/dma-compatibility-issues-sql-mi.png "Compatibility issues")

-   > **Note**: The assessment report for a migrating the `TailspinToys` database to a target platform of Azure SQL Managed Instance shows no feature parity and a note to validate full-text search functionality.
+   > **Note**: The assessment report for a migrating WWI's `TailspinToys` database to a target platform of Azure SQL Managed Instance shows no feature parity and a note to validate full-text search functionality.
 The full text search changes do not impact the migration of the `TailspinToys` database to SQL MI.

-10. The database, including the cross-database references and Service broker features, can be migrated as is, providing the opportunity for TailspinToys to have a fully managed PaaS database running in Azure.
-Previously, their options for migrating a database using features, such as Service Broker, incompatible with Azure SQL Database, were to deploy the database to a virtual machine running in Azure (IaaS) or modify their database and applications not to use the unsupported features.
+10. The database, including the Service Broker feature, can be migrated as is, providing an opportunity for WWI to have a fully managed PaaS database running in Azure.
+Previously, their only option for migrating a database using features incompatible with Azure SQL Database, such as Service Broker, was to deploy the database to a virtual machine running in Azure (IaaS) or modify the database and associated applications to remove use of the unsupported features.
 The introduction of Azure SQL MI, however, provides the ability to migrate databases into a managed Azure SQL database service with _near 100% compatibility_, including the features that prevented them from using Azure SQL Database.

 ## Exercise 2: Migrate the database to SQL MI

 Duration: 60 minutes

-In this exercise, you use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to migrate the `TailspinToys` database from the on-premises SQL 2008 R2 database to SQL MI.
-Tailspin Toys mentioned the importance of their gamer information web application in driving revenue, so for this migration, the online migration option is used to reduce downtime.
+In this exercise, you use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to migrate the WWI `TailspinToys` database from the on-premises SQL 2008 R2 database to SQL MI.
+WWI mentioned the importance of their gamer information web application in driving revenue, so for this migration, the online migration option is used to reduce downtime.
 The [Business Critical service tier](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#managed-instance-service-tiers) is targeted to meet the customer's high-availability requirements.

 > The Business Critical service tier is designed for business applications with the highest performance and high-availability (HA) requirements.
 To learn more, read the [Managed Instance service tiers documentation](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#managed-instance-service-tiers).

 ### Task 1: Create an SMB network share on the SqlServer2008 VM

 In this task, you create a new SMB network share on the SqlServer2008 VM.
-This is the folder used by DMS for retrieving backups of the `TailspinToys` database during the database migration process.
+This is the folder used by DMS for retrieving backups of the WWI `TailspinToys` database during the database migration process.

 1. On the SqlServer2008 VM, open **Windows Explorer** by selecting its icon on the Windows Taskbar.